 We currently conduct substantially all our operations through our subsidiaries, and our subsidiaries generate substantially all of our operating income and cash flow.
 As a result, distributions or advances from our subsidiaries are the principal source of funds necessary to meet our debt service obligations.
 Contractual provisions or laws, as well as our subsidiaries' financial condition and operating requirements, may limit our ability to obtain cash from our subsidiaries that we require to pay our debt service obligations, including payments on the notes.
 Certain of our subsidiaries' debt instruments contain restrictions on the payment of dividends or distributions which could prevent us from receiving cash from those subsidiaries.
 In addition, holders of the notes will have a subordinate position to the claims of creditors of our subsidiaries on their assets and earnings.
-At September 30, 2002, our subsidiaries had \$11.1 billion of indebtedness (consisting of approximately \$10.6 billion of debt related to management and mortgage programs and approximately \$0.5 billion of our Avis 11% senior subordinated notes) and \$375 million of mandatorily redeemable preferred securities outstanding, without giving effect to the anticipated use of proceeds, in addition to other liabilities, to which the notes would have been structurally subordinated.
+At September 30, 2002, our subsidiaries had \$11.1 billion of indebtedness (consisting of approximately \$10.6 billion of debt related to management and mortgage programs and approximately \$0.5 billion of our Avis 11% senior subordinated notes) and \$375 million of mandatorily redeemable preferred securities outstanding, in addition to other liabilities, to which the notes would have been structurally subordinated.
 In addition, as discussed under "Recent Developments," one of our Budget subsidiaries assumed approximately \$2.5 billion in non-recourse vehicle debt in November 2002.

-As of September 30, 2002, we had approximately \$5.5 billion of indebtedness outstanding (including \$863 million of Upper DECS and excluding subsidiary indebtedness), which would have ranked equally with the notes.
+As of September 30, 2002, after giving effect to the issuance of the notes and the application of the proceeds received therefrom, we would have had approximately \$5.5 billion of indebtedness outstanding (including \$863 million of Upper DECS and excluding subsidiary indebtedness), which would have ranked equally with the notes.